aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

   },
   memoryLimitMiB: 512,
   cpu: 256,
-  pidMode: ecs.PidMode.HOST,
+  pidMode: ecs.PidMode.TASK,
 });
 ```

 **Note:** `pidMode` is only supported for tasks that are hosted on AWS Fargate if the tasks are using platform version 1.4.0
 or later (Linux).
-This isn't supported for Windows containers on Fargate.
+Only the `task` option is supported for Linux containers. `pidMode` isn't supported for Windows containers on Fargate.

 To add containers to a task definition, call `addContainer()`: